mcherry000/mcherry000/README.md

 ### Coding Journey so far..

-- 🔭 Currently working on Mastering Algos and System design!
+- 🔭 Currently working on Mastering Algos and System design..
-- 🌱 Currently learning Dynamic Programming
+- 🌱 Currently learning Dynamic Programming..
-- 👯 Looking to collaborate on large scale utility App-development
+- 👯 Looking to collaborate on large scale utility App-development..
-- 🤔 Looking for help with connecting with like-minded engineers and mentors
+- 🤔 Looking for help with connecting with like-minded engineers and mentors..
-- 💬 Ask me about my passion for innovation
+- 💬 Ask me about my passion for innovation..
 - 📫 How to reach me: neuromanika@gmail.com
 - 😄 Pronouns: She/Her/Hers
 - ⚡ Fun fact: I share birthday with a Tennis Champion, a Nobel Laureate and a popular News Anchor!
 Voohoo..😄